krobot-framework/krobot-docs/making-commands.md

 {% common %}

-Here, the anonymous function is the command call acti`javaon.
+Here, the anonymous function is the command call action.
 We registered a command with the path '!hello [message]' that will trigger our function when called.

 **Don't forget the .register(); or it will do nohting but return the created command without registering it.**